 d.
 Editorial and clarifying changes (proposed § 1215.2(b)(3) and (5))

 Other proposed changes clarify the order of steps to be performed when conducting the stability test.
 For clarification of testing procedures, the Commission proposes re-ordering the steps specified in the ASTM standard for preparing the test surface and installing the bath seat.
 This change would clarify that the test platform should be flooded before installing the bath seat.

 The issuance of this proposed rule begins a rulemaking proceeding under section 104(b) of the CPSIA to issue a consumer product safety standard for infant bath seats.
 All interested persons are invited to submit comments on any aspect of the proposed rule.
 Comments should be submitted in accordance with the instructions in the ADDRESSES section at the beginning of this notice.

 The Administrative Procedure Act (“APA”) generally requires that the effective date of a rule be at least 30 days after publication of the final rule.
 Id.
 553(d).
 To allow time for bath seats to come into compliance, the Commission proposes that the standard would become effective six months after publication of a final rule.

-The Regulatory Flexibility Act (“RFA”) generally requires that agencies review proposed rules for their potential economic impact on small entities, including small businesses.
+The Regulatory Flexibility Act (“RFA”) generally requires that agencies review proposed rules for their potential economic impact on small entities, Start Printed Page 45722including small businesses.
 5 U.S.C.
 603.